-Bank is the lessee Bank is the lessor Finance leases At inception Capitalised as assets and a corresponding lease liability for future lease payments is recognised.
-Recognise assets sold under a finance lease as advances and impair as required, in line with policy 4.2.
-Over the life of the lease The asset is depreciated - refer to policy 5.
-Unearned finance income is recognised as interest income over the term of the lease using the effective interest method.
-Operating leases Recognised as an operating expense in profit or loss on a straight line basis over the period of the lease.
-Any difference between the actual lease amount payable and the straight-lined Assets held under operating leases are recognised as a separate category of property and equipment (assets held under leasing arrangements) and depreciated - refer to policy 5.
-Rental income is recognised as other amount calculated is recognised as a liability of the bank in creditors and accruals. non-interest revenue on a straight line basis over the lease term.
-Instalment credit sale agreements where the bank is the lessor The bank regards instalment credit sale agreements as financing transactions and includes the total rentals and instalments receivable, less unearned finance charges, in advances.
-The bank calculates finance charges using the effective interest rates as detailed in the contracts and credits finance charges to interest revenue in proportion to capital balances outstanding.
+Bank is the lessee Bank is the lessor Operating leases Recognised as an operating expense in profit or loss on a straight line basis over the period of the lease.
+Any difference between the actual lease amount payable and the straight-lined amount calculated is recognised as a liability of the group in creditors and accruals. r recognised as a separate category of property and equipment (assets hell under leasing arrangements) and depreciated - refer to policy 5. d Rental income is recognised as other non-interest revenue on a straight lir Instalment credit sale agreements where the group is the lessor The bank regards instalment credit sale a includes the total rentals and instalme charges, in advances.
+The bank calcular interest rates as detailed in the contracts revenue in proportion to capital balances nts receivable, less unearned finance es finance charges using the effective and credits finance charges to interest